 The table below shows the positive and negative fair values of derivative financial instruments, together with the notional amounts analysed by the term to maturity.
-The notional amount is the amount of a derivative's underlying asset, reference rate or index and is the basis upon which changes in the value of derivatives are measured.
-The notional amounts indicate the volume of transactions outstanding at year-end and are neither indicative of the market risk nor credit risk.
+The notional amount is the amount is the amount is the value of derivatives are measured.
+The notional amount is indicate the volume of transactions outstanding at year-end and are neither indicative of the market risk nor credit risk.
+The table below shows the positive and negative fair values The notional amount is the amount of a derivation